rmsrosa/random_notes/docs/src/generative/denoising_score_matching.md

 [Aapo Hyvärinen (2005)](https://jmlr.org/papers/v6/hyvarinen05a.html) briefly mentions that minimizing $J_{\mathrm{ESM}}({\boldsymbol{\theta}})$ directly is "basically a non-parametric estimation problem", but dismisses it for the "simple trick of partial integration to compute the objective function very easily".
 As we have seen, the trick is fine for model functions for which we can compute the gradient without much trouble, but for modeling it with a neural network, for instance, it becomes computationally expensive.

-A few years later, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) considered the idea of using a Parzel kernel density estimation
+A few years later, [Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) considered the idea of using a Parzel kernel density estimation
 ```math
     {\tilde p}_\sigma(\mathbf{x}) = \frac{1}{\sigma^d}\int_{\mathbb{R}^d} K\left(\frac{\mathbf{x} - \tilde{\mathbf{x}}}{\sigma}\right) \;\mathrm{d}{\tilde p}_0(\tilde{\mathbf{x}}) = \frac{1}{\sigma^d N}\sum_{n=1}^N K\left(\frac{\mathbf{x} - \mathbf{x}_n}{\sigma}\right),
 ```